‘Moulin Rouge! The Musical’ Celebrates the Seductive Delights of the Iconic Venue in a Sumptuous Feast for the Senses

 As rivals for her love and lust Tveit’s Christian and Mutu’s Duke are worthy.
 The intricacies of plot which involve Satine’s eventual love for the innocent and consumed Christian and sexual enticement of the Duke are woven adroitly.
 Particularly delightful are Mutu’s mash-up of Mick Jagger’s songs (his “Sympathy for the Devil” could have gone on longer).
 And the conversion of lyrics to a male orientation for Rihanna’s “Only Girl” are hilarious.
 Mutu manages to be wicked but sexy and seductive.
 His intentions are insidious but he retains the exceptionalism of aristocracy that assumes privilege from generational wealth that goes back centuries.
 Importantly, it is the humor in Mutu’s depiction that keeps him interesting and edgy and not loathsome, which is in keeping with the comedic tone of the production.

-As a keen and successful rival, Tveit expertly tweaks the humor related to Christian’s creating his compositions in the funny scene when he first befriends Lautrec and Santiago.
+As a keen and successful rival, Tveit expertly tweaks the humor related to Christian’s, creating his compositions in the funny scene when he first befriends Lautrec and Santiago.
 He does this with expert timing and together the three render their exchange into pure farce.
 His “Ohio” demeanor evolves by the conclusion from a “lad” to a man who “comes into his own.”
 He is every inch the authentic lover.
 His duets with Satine in which they both feed song refrains to each other are happily playful, suggestive and grounded.
 And in the delivery of his last songs, Tveit is amazing, heartfelt, sonorous.
 As a couple in a loving affair that grows into something more, Tveit and Olivo strike powerful resonances.

 Nothing more can be lauded about Mouline Rouge!
 The Musical except that the sound design by Peter Hylenski was on point, balanced, targeted.
 I heard words from well known songs that I never “got” before, for example Katy Perry’s “Firework,” which Olivo sends into the heavens as a PURE WOW!
 As a result I could greater appreciate the character development, the themes, symbols, the ironies, the true riches of this mythic production because the song mash-ups and medleys were crystal clear.

 This is a Broadway show in the true spirit of New York City’s greatness.
-To see these performers, you should get tickets immediately and if you can order another set to revisit a month or two out.
+To see these performers, you should get tickets immediately and order another set to revisit a month or two out.
 I guarantee that seeing it again, you will note many other elements that you missed the first time around as you peel back layers.
 If you can’t see it again, some of the music is on Youtube.
 Check for updates.

 The show runs with one intermission at the Al Hirschfeld Theatre on West 45th street.
 For tickets and times CLICK HERE.